wtlin1228/blog/content/blog/0032-building-a-react-component-library-part-1/index.md

 ```
 <!-- prettier-ignore-end -->

-### The theme-based Props
+### The theme-based Style Props

-Style functions of `styled-system` will try to find a value from the theme object, these could be deeply nested values, and fallback to a hard-coded value if they are unable to.
+Style functions of `styled-system` will try to find a value from the theme object, even for deeply nested values, and fallback to a hard-coded value if they can't.

 ```ts
 // font-size: 24px (theme.fontSizes[4])